Detailed analysis of excited state systematics in a lattice QCD calculation of $g_A$: Lattice Calculation

 The left panel of \figref{fig:stability} shows $\mathring{g}_A$ as a function of the minimum and maximum value of $\tsep$ used in the analysis.
 When $\tsep^{\rm min}$ is varied, $\tsep^{\rm max}$ is held fixed at 14.
 When $\tsep^{\rm max}$ is varied, $\tsep^{\rm min}$ is fixed at 2.
 In the middle panel of \figref{fig:stability}, we show the value of $\mathring{g}_A$ as a function of $\tsep^{\rm max}$ when only even values of $\tsep$ are used in the analysis of $R_\G(\tsep,\t)$ and ${\rm FH}_\G(\tsep)$.
 The right panel is the same as the middle panel but we only use the odd, rather than the even, values of $\tsep$ in the analysis.

-When the three-point functions are computed with a sufficiently large number of $\tsep$ values, the ground state parameters are very stable under data truncation and the excited state model.
+When the three-point functions are computed with a sufficiently large number of $\tsep$ values, and the two-point and three-point functions are analyzed in a fully correlated global minimization, the ground state parameters are very stable under data truncation and the excited state model.
 Of note, it is sufficient to use every other value of $\tsep$ at this $a\approx0.09$~fm lattice spacing.